Josh Smith Player Props: Rangers vs. Cardinals

 Josh Smith At The Plate

-- Smith has four doubles, three home runs and 14 walks while batting .217.
+- Smith is batting .217 with four doubles, three home runs and 14 walks.

-- He has homered in 7.9% of his games this season, and 2.6% of his trips to the plate.
+- Looking at the 38 games he has played this year, he's hit a home run in three of them (7.9%), and in 2.6% of his trips to the dish.

+- In four games this year, Smith has picked up an RBI, with more than one RBI once.

-- Smith has driven in a run in four games this year (10.5%), including one multiple-RBI game.
+- He has scored in 34.2% of his games this year, with more than one run scored in 10.5%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.